HW Instructions

 Milestone 1: description (tables, summary stats)

-There are two files to consider in the Files section on Canvas: vehicles.csv
+There are two files to consider in the Files section on Canvas: amesHousing2011.csv

 .
-The first is a comma-separated values file of cars advertised on Craigslist.
+The first is a comma-separated values file of homes sold between 2006 and 2010 in Ames, Iowa.
 The second is a plain text file (you can open this in any text editor such as Notepad or TextEdit) containing metadata for the first file.

 Your assignment is to summarize the data using contingency tables and summary statistics.
 This will prepare you for the next assignments as it will familiarize you with the data which is the same data that will be used for every milestone.